October 1, 2025

 Include any handles you want tagged.

-Eulogy Press is run by Dani Shoemaker.
+Eulogy Press is run by an amazing team of writers, poets, and artists.

 Eulogy is taking submissions for short chapbooks or chapbook-adjacent projects.
 Think poetry collections, novelettes, and short plays.
 That said, I am open to a pitch on anything.
 Like the literary magazine, I want this to be a place where far-out and experimental stuff can find a home.